Anaminus/roblox-library/modules/Binstruct/README.md

         A floating-point number.
 The parameter is the number of bits used to represent the value, and must be 32 or 64.
 Defaults to 64.

+        The zero for this type is `0`.

     {"fixed", number, number}
         A signed fixed-point number.
 The first parameter is the number of bits used to represent the integer part, and the second parameter is the number of bits used to represent the fractional part.

+        The zero for this type is `0`.

     {"ufixed", number, number}
         An unsigned fixed-point number.
 The first parameter is the number of bits used to represent the integer part, and the second parameter is the number of bits used to represent the fractional part.

+        The zero for this type is `0`.

     {"string", number}
         A sequence of characters.
 Encoded as an unsigned integer indicating the length of the string, followed by the raw bytes of the string.
         The parameter is the number of bits used to represent the length.

+        The zero for this type is the empty string.

-    {"struct", ...{string, TypeDef}}
+    {"struct", ...{any?, TypeDef}}
         A set of named fields.
 Each parameter is a table defining a field of the struct.

-The first element of a field definition is the name of the field, and the second element indicate the type of the field.
+        The first element of a field definition is the key used to index the field.
+If nil, the value will be processed, but the field will not be assigned to when decoding.
+When encoding, `nil` will be received, so the zero-value of the field's type will be used.

+        The second element of a field definition is the type of the field.

+        The zero for this type is an empty struct.

-    {"array", number|string, TypeDef}
+    {"array", number|any, TypeDef}
         A list of unnamed fields.

         The first parameter is the *size* of the array.
 If *size* is a number, this indicates a constant size.
-If *size* is a string, it indicates the name of a field in the parent struct from which the size is determined.
+Otherwise, *size* indicates the name of a field in the parent struct from which the size is determined.
 Evaluates to 0 if this field cannot be determined or is a non-number.

         The second parameter is the type of each element in the array.

+        The zero for this type is an empty array.